voytas75/Courses/temp.md

 Using quantifiers allows you to specify the number of occurrences of characters or groups in a regex pattern.
 It gives you precise control over repetition, making regex patterns more flexible and efficient.

-In the next lesson, we'll explore grouping in regex, which allows you to apply quantifiers to multiple characters or groups as a unit.
-If you have any questions or need further assistance with quantifiers, feel free to ask! 🌟
+In the next lesson, we'll explore grouping in regex, which allows you to apply quantifiers to multiple characters or groups as a unit. 🌟

-   - **Lesson 1: Character Classes**
+#### Lesson 1: Character Classes

-     - Understanding common character classes and their meanings.
+##### Understanding common character classes and their meanings.

-Certainly!
 Understanding common character classes is essential in regex as they provide a convenient way to match specific sets of characters.
 Here are some of the most commonly used character classes and their meanings:

 🔤 **`\d`:**
 - `\d` matches any digit character (0-9).